ai-1st/aws-tools-cli/README.md

 4. **"LLM analysis failed"**
    - Verify AWS credentials have Bedrock permissions
    - Check if Claude 3.7 Sonnet model is available in your region

+5. **"Execution ID not found"**
+   - Ensure the execution ID exists in the output directory
+   - Check that the analysis completed successfully before generating reports
+   - Use `ls output/` to see available execution IDs

+6. **"No tools found"**
+   - Run `aws-cost-analyzer list-tools` to see available AWS tools
+   - Verify tool names are spelled correctly in analyze-step command
+   - Check internet connectivity for aws-tools package access

 ### Debug Mode
 Set environment variable for detailed logging: